neotoma/personal-server/README.md

 ## Setting up the data

-A directory with the individual's personal data must be made available at `data` either directly or as a symbolic link to a directory located elsewhere in the system.
+A directory with the individual's personal data must be made available at a path indicated by the environment (see next section for how to indicate path).
+This directory can be placed at `data` within the base directory and it will be ignored by Git.

 Files within this directory should be organized into subdirectories named by type, all lower-case and with dashes used to indicate spaces.
 E.g. "posts" should be placed within a `posts` subdirectory and "athletic results" within the `athletic-results` subdirectory.

 Within each directory, objects should be represented as JSON files that conform to the JSON API format and are named by their ID plus the ".json" extension.
 E.g. a post object within the `posts` directory could be located at `posts/15.json`.

 If an object relates to another, it should use the relationship syntax dictated by the JSON API specification to do so.
 If it relates to a non-object resource, it should do so with an attribute containing a URL for that resource.
-Relative URLs can be used for resources served locally from within the `data/assets` directory.
+Relative URLs can be used for resources served locally from within the `assets` subdirectory of the data directory.

 Here is an example to illustrate how a poem object could be represented by a JSON file: